meanmodemoda/msdv-data-structures/week02/week02_README.md

 **Step 2**: Remove miscellaneous text

-I noticed there were still some cleanup work need to be done with these two addresses.
+After extracting the raw addresses, I noticed there was still some cleanup work need to be done with these two addresses.

       20 Cardinal Hayes Place,22 Barclay Street (Basement), 22 Barclay Street- basement chapel,

-I created a function to check if an address contains `"Street"` keyword, if so return the address before and including `"Street"`.
+I created a function to check if an address contains the `"Street"` keyword, if so return the address before and including `"Street"`.

 ```javascript